Welcome! I am a sociologist, writer, and teacher, and Assistant Professor of Religion and Society at the Boston

 My next book project is about religion in the lives of local leaders who care for community needs in Uganda.
 Using portraits of such leaders and their religious histories, I examine their growing impact and what their work reveals about the overlap of religious and political institutions in postcolonial Africa.
 Finally and most importantly, I use their stories to counter the global narrative of African poverty with a portrait of African leaders and communities as strong, independent, thriving, and best-suited to address their local needs.

-Currently teaching courses in Congregations and Communities, Qualitative Research, Global Evangelicalism, Faith and Critical Social Theory, and Practicing Empathy, Trust, and Care.
+I am currently teaching courses in Congregations and Communities, Qualitative Research, Global Evangelicalism, and Practicing Empathy, Trust, and Care.
 Past courses include Political Sociology, Global Religion, Sociology of Religion, and States and Civil Society.